kugie-app/summit/README.md

 ```

 Notes:
-- On local builds, its simpler to run it from local directly without using docker, since you don't have to pass env vars one by one by using `-e <ENV_KEY>=<ENV_VALUE>`
+- On local builds, its simpler to run it from local directly without using docker, since you don't have to pass env vars one by one by using `-e <ENV_KEY>=<ENV_VALUE>`, or if you still want to containerize the app, use the `docker compose up` command for easier variable injection.
 - The image have been tested to deploy on railway, with all the envs provided, it will work perfectly.
 - Other methods such as implementing a specific config file for envs (e.g loki-config.yaml for loki) or passing a `.env` file are not implemented yet, but **will be implemented in the future.**